 A person hanging bells on bottom branches of a Christmas tree with a dog in the background.

-Little kids and pets always seem to mess with tree decorations.
-Catch them in the act by adding bells to the bottom of your tree.
+Since little kids and pets always seem to mess with tree decorations, use loud noises as Christmas decorating hacks for your tree.
+Just attach bells to the bottom of your tree.
 Every time they brush against the branches, you’ll hear them.

 8. Instead of gift tags, use a different gift wrap for each family member to avoid premature present peeking.